JAFP's Activities for Financial Planners

 FP Fair (JAFP Annual Conference)

-Each year, JAFP holds an FP Fair which consists of educational sessions and exhibition participated by several thousands of financial planners.
+Each year, JAFP holds an FP Fair in several cities, which consists of keynote session, special lecture and member networking event.
 FP Fair is an excellent opportunity for financial planners to listen to top-level professionals, catch up with latest developments, and network and exchange ideas among peers.

 JAFP Ethical Principles